higgins-dotcom/lua-scripts/SafeCracker/README.md

 ## ⚡️ Quick start

-Download the SafeCracker.lua file and place into the Lua_scripts folder Start the script and complete GUI setup
+Download the [a relative link](SafeCracker.lua) file and place into the Lua_scripts folder Start the script and complete GUI setup

 ## ⚙️ Prerequisites